-Faculty members often have internships or research positions available to students right here on campus, including problem-based studies and literature review.
-Students interested in on-campus opportunities should contact the department for further information.
+Internships and research positions are available to students right here on campus, including problem-based studies and literature review, and opportunities through courses such as BIOL 395 and CHEM 395.
+Students interested in on-campus opportunities should contact the department for more information.

-For internships outside the department, the following is not an exhaustive list, but is a starting place for those who are interested in enriching their education.
+For internships outside the department, the following is not an exhaustive list but is a good starting place for those interested in enriching their education.

 Biology or Botany Internships

 Los Angeles County Parks and Recreation have a variety of volunteer internships available related to biology and botany.

 Summer Medical and Dental Education Program

 This program is available to college freshmen and sophomores, is free, and includes housing.
 Students spend six weeks of the summer at one of several top universities around the country (including UCLA) brushing up on basic science coursework while gaining career development, financial-planning skills, and further learning skills.